mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

 # Developing widgets for TangoJS { #sec:widget-development }

-TangoJS is extensible project and aims to simplify the process of adding a new widget.
+TangoJS is an extensible project and aims to simplify the process of adding a new widget.
 This section shows how to create a simple widget.
-Only  ageneral knowledge of web technologies like DOM and Web Components is required to proceed.
+Only  a general knowledge of web technologies like DOM and Web Components is required to proceed.